 Alcohol Addiction in Teenagers & Young Adults: Stats, Risks, & Prevention

 Although the legal drinking age in the United States is 21, many young adults have had alcohol before they reach that age.
-Underage drinking is a nationwide problem, and in 2019, 7 million people between the ages of 12-20 reported that they drank “more than just a few sips” of alcohol.1 While this may not seem dire, early use and misuse of alcohol in teenagers and young adults can lead to serious problems later in life.
+Underage drinking is a nationwide problem, and in 2019, 7 million people between the ages of 12-20 reported that they drank “more than just a few sips” of alcohol.1 While this may not seem dire, early use and misuse of alcohol in teenagers and young adults can lead to serious problems including issues later in life.

 Young Adult & Teen Alcohol Use Statistics

-Underage drinking is considered to be a significant health problem in the United States.2 Annually, excessive underage alcohol consumption causes 3,900 deaths.3 What’s more, alcohol continues to be the most common substance used by U.S. youth, with a higher proportion of underaged individuals using alcohol instead of tobacco, marijuana, or other drugs.4
+Underage drinking is a significant health problem in the United States.2 Annually, excessive underage alcohol consumption causes 3,900 deaths.3 What’s more, alcohol continues to be the most common substance used by U.S. youth, with a higher proportion of underaged individuals using alcohol instead of tobacco, marijuana, or other drugs.4

 Underage alcohol use begins early, with 15% of those who reported drinking underage saying they started before they were 13 years of age.5 Additionally, about 2.3 million teens between 12 and 17 years of age tried alcohol for the first time in 2019.6 This startling statistic equates to 6,200 teens using alcohol every day in 2019.6

 The prevalence of young adult and teen alcohol abuse varies greatly by age group.
 For example, 46% of 16-17 year olds reported using alcohol once in their lives, while only 25% of 14-15 year olds reported that they have tried alcohol once in their lives.7 By the 8th grade, about 1 in 4 (24%) of students had used alcohol, and by the end of 12th grade, 59% of students had done so.8 Of college-aged students (18-24), 53% reported drinking alcohol within the past month.